Zaha: Statistics highlight winger’s importance to Crystal Palace | Goal.com

 Zaha: Statistics highlight winger’s importance to Crystal Palace

-Wilfried Zaha stressed his importance to Crystal Palace after the Eagles lost 2-0 to Leeds United in Monday’s English Premier League outing.
+Wilfried Zaha's importance to Crystal Palace was stressed after the Eagles lost 2-0 to Leeds United in Monday’s English Premier League outing.

 Since the beginning of 2014-15 when the Cote d’Ivoire international re-joined the Selhurst Park outfit from Manchester United, Palace have lost 89.4 percent of English top-flight games played without him.